wp-plugins/timezonecalculator/readme.txt

 Receives a string which is used to determine whether to use 12 or 24-hour clock.
 In case this string contains `a` or `A`, the 12-hour clock will be preferred.

-`timezonecalculator_available_admin_colors`

-Receives an array which is appended to the default-color schemes of TimeZoneCalculator.

-Array-Structure:

-- 1 -> border-color
-- 2 -> background-color
-- 4 -> text-color

 == Screenshots ==

 1. This screenshot shows the Settings/TimeZoneCalculator Tab with the Drag and Drop Section in the Admin Menu.